 If for any reason, you can’t see the update, make sure to clear your WordPress cache.
 You can do that if you have a caching plugin like W total cache or others.
 There is always an option to purge that cache.
 Also, it’s recommended to clear your browser cache to avoid getting a cached version of your website.

-That helps fixing the CTR.
-Also, that helps making your visitors staying more reading.
+That help fixing the CTR.
+Also, that help to make your visitors staying more reading.
 That’s because they can see fresh content that’s updated and not published since a long time.